damianFC/tepuy/README.md

 ## Contributing

-Pull requestes and issues are always the best ways to contribute.
+Pull requests and issues are always the best ways to contribute.

 ## License